dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/one-to-many.md

 -->
 [!code-csharp[RequiredWithoutCascadeDelete](../../../../samples/core/Modeling/Relationships/OneToMany.cs?name=RequiredWithoutCascadeDelete)]

-By convention, required relationships are configured to [cascade delete](xref:core/saving/cascade-delete).
-This is because the dependent cannot exist in the database once the principal has been deleted.
-The database can be configured to generate an error, typically crashing the application, instead of automatically deleting dependent rows that can no longer exist.
-This requires some configuration:
+By convention, required relationships are configured to [cascade delete](xref:core/saving/cascade-delete); this means that when the principal is deleted, all of its dependents are deleted as well, since dependents cannot exist in the database without a principal.
+It's possible to configure EF to throw an exception instead of automatically deleting dependent rows that can no longer exist:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)